Dress Light Every Day

 In most parts of Thailand, there are generally three seasons: the wet season, the cool season, and the hot season.
 However, some Thai people playfully describe them as 'Hot🥵, Hotter🥵🥵, Hottest🥵🥵🥵.'

 Is it still 'cool' to wear a suit and tie in tropical climates?
-Some office workers in Bangkok even wear winter clothing because the office is so cold.
-When moving around Bangkok, despite the high temperatures outside, you might feel a chill in restaurants and on public transportation.
+Many office workers in Bangkok layer up and even wear winter-like clothing because the office is so freezing.
 Air conditioners are vital for living comfortably and working efficiently.
-However, it's unnecessary to keep buildings and rooms excessively cool, requiring additional layers because a significant amount of energy consumption can be saved by turning up air conditioners by just 1°C.
+However, it's unnecessary to keep buildings and rooms excessively cold, requiring additional layers because a significant amount of energy consumption can be saved by turning up air conditioners by just 1°C.

 These days, global warming is a hot topic, with scientists, politicians, and environmentalists all joining the conversation.
 We believe these stakeholders play a crucial role in helping ordinary people, like us, realize the necessity of addressing such a serious and urgent issue.

-However It doesn't sit well with us that, in many cases, discussions on environmental issues in hot countries are held in excessively air-conditioned with conventional dress codes.
+However It doesn't sit well with us that, in many cases, environmental discussions in hot countries are held in excessively air-conditioned with conventional dress codes.
 We recognize that some specialists emphasize the limited impact of clothing choices on global warming, and we perceive this perspective as a double-edged sword in the real world.
-Environmental discussions and policy decisions should be grounded in scientific data, but it's essential to recognize that factors beyond scientific data are vital to inspire and convince people.
+Discussions and policy decisions should be grounded in scientific data, but it's essential to recognize that factors beyond scientific data are vital to inspire and convince people.

-Wearing suits and winter clothes in hot climates also has environmental downsides.
-Suits often require dry cleaning, which involves harmful chemicals.
-Winter clothing, being bulkier, occupies more space in the washing machine, leading to more frequent washes and increased consumption of water, detergent, and fabric softener.
+Wearing suits and layering up in hot climates also has environmental downsides.
+Suits often require dry cleaning, a process that is not only energy-intensive but also involves harmful chemicals.
+Wearing extra layers means fewer clothes fit in each wash, forcing more laundry cycles and wasting water, detergent & fabric softener, and energy.
 It's time to reconsider the necessity of maintaining business formal attire and wearing winter clothing in tropical regions.
+Dressing light is not just smart-it’s respectful to the climate.

 Next